 They were right.

-40 Hours in the Death Zone: An Epic on Everest
+Part Two: 40 Hours in the Death Zone—an Epic on Everest

-On May 12, only five days after I stood on the summit of Cho Oyu, I made it to Everest’s Tibetan basecamp, just as most of the climbing teams were coming down to rest in lower villages after their second rotation on the mountain.
-Lhakpa and I stayed in a mostly-empty basecamp for a few days until it looked like weather might be improving higher up, before beginning our trek to ABC.
+On May 12, only five days after I stood on the summit of Cho Oyu, I made it to Everest’s Tibetan Base Camp, just as most of the climbing teams were coming down to rest in lower villages after their second rotation on the mountain.
+Lhakpa and I stayed in the mostly empty Base Camp for a few days until it looked like weather might be improving higher up.
+Then we began our trek to ABC.

-We covered the six miles to interim camp in just under three hours, rested the night, and arrived at ABC (21,000 feet) on May 16.
+We covered the 6 miles to interim camp in just under 3 hours, rested the night, and arrived at ABC (21,000 feet) on May 16.
 At this point, I was still hopeful I’d be able to summit Everest without oxygen, but the enormity of the task made me uncertain about my chances.

 After a couple days at ABC, forecasts indicated a weather window was approaching.
 Again, I was torn about how to proceed.
 I wasn’t sure if I needed more acclimatization after Cho Oyu.
 Part of me wanted to go to Camp 1 and sleep a few nights there, and maybe even come back to ABC before a summit bid.
 But on the other hand, I knew that might weaken me too much for the summit.
 Once again, Lhakpa and I decided to go for a single push, with one rest day at Camp 1.
 I hoped it would be enough.

 We headed to Camp 1 in the afternoon of May 19, four days before the anticipated weather window.
 That far ahead in a forecast is always a gamble, but I thought it would be my best opportunity.
 I was really happy with my fitness level during that climb.
-I remember in 2013 taking four or five hours on some of my trips to Camp 1 from ABC.
-This time, it took us three hours and ten minutes to reach the 23,000 foot camp at the North Col. I am sure that that improvement came from the training I did with Scott and Steve (Read how David trained for Everest).
+I remember in 2013 taking 4 or 5 hours on some of my trips to Camp 1 from ABC.
+This time, it took us 3 hours and 10 minutes to reach the 23,000-foot camp at the North Col. I am sure that improvement came from the training I did with Scott and Steve (read about how David trained for Everest).
 I also felt really fortunate that I had managed to maintain some fitness after Cho Oyu.

 Somewhere on the summit ridge, though, Lhakpa and I got separated.
 I saw him step off the line to relieve himself, and thought he would rejoin me momentarily, so I continued to move up slowly with the queue.
-I soon found myself at the bottom of the second step, the largest cliff you have to climb on the north side.
+I soon found myself at the bottom of the Second Step, the largest cliff you have to climb on the North Side of Everest.
 My feet were cold, but not so cold I thought I was getting frostbit.
 I stood somewhat nervously waiting my turn to clamber up the dangling ladders strung over the cliff, looking around for Lhakpa.
 He was nowhere in sight.

 The climb of Everest had actually gone better than the Cho Oyu climb, even though it was longer, and I had felt less hypoxic at the top.
 But the descent was just as exhausting, and I stopped to rest many times along the way down.